ibm-cloud-docs/loadbalancer-service/array-load-balancer-migration-faqs.md

 The Local Load Balancer is a hardware-based local load balancing service, while IBM Cloud Load Balancer is a cloud-native service that offers a cost-effective, auto-scaling load balancing solution with support for both public and private networks.

-## Does Cloud Load Balancer use the same terminology as Local Load Balancer.
+## Does Cloud Load Balancer use the same terminology as Local Load Balancer?
 {: faq}

 In some cases, it does not.
 The following table compares key terms in Local Load Balancer with their corresponding and differing terms in Cloud Load Balancer.